LawlietDN/TPA/README.md

 ### What TPA Is

 This is **TPA**, a tool for analyzing **actual subway movement in New York City**.
-Unlike typical transit apps that simply display scheduled arrivals and delays reported by the MTA, this system makes **no assumptions** about the accuracy or honesty of those figures.
+Unlike typical transit apps that simply display scheduled arrivals and delays reported by the MTA, TPA makes **no assumptions** about the accuracy or honesty of those figures.
 It works by **analyzing the raw telemetry** and inferring actual train movement.

 The project is written in **C++20** and structured as a **multi-threaded daemon**.
 It fetches raw binary protobufs from the MTA’s **GTFS-Realtime** endpoints over HTTPS.
 Every 30 seconds, it concurrently hits eight different endpoints (such as **A/C/E**, **1/2/3**, **N/Q/R**, etc.).